Tara’s first novel - Diamonds, furs and murder: The many crimes of Mona Hayes - is out now through Ginninderra Press.

 About Tara

 Tara Oldfield is a communications professional from Melbourne.
-In her current role at the State Archives, she delves into fascinating files of Victoria’s past, writes regular history articles and presents episodes of the Look History in the Eye podcast.
 In 2024 she won a Mander Jones Award for her short historical fiction Bitter salts.
 Her journal article examining the life of Kate Rounsefell, fiancé and almost victim of serial killer Frederick Bailey Deeming, was published in Provenance in 2025.
-Through Tara's work with archives, she happened upon the files of a fascinating 1930s criminal, inspiring her first novel -Diamonds, furs and murder: The many crimes of Mona Hayes - due out March 2026 through Ginninderra Press.
+Through Tara's work with archives, she happened upon the files of a fascinating 1930s criminal, inspiring her first novel -Diamonds, furs and murder: The many crimes of Mona Hayes.

 Read Bitter salts.